 Being arrested for a DUI can be overwhelming, especially if this has never happened to you before.
-As soon as you’re arrested, contact your lawyer and seek their advice.
+As soon as you’re arrested, contact your Cardiff drunk driving defense attorney and seek their advice.

 Before being arrested, you can refuse chemical tests, but after you are arrested, you should comply with police tests or risk further penalties.
 When you can, arrange for a ride home: police will not let you go until you have a safe way of getting home.

 Your license will automatically be suspended for 30 days, and you should be given a temporary license (usually a pink slip) at the station.

 After you’re arrested for a DUI in Cardiff, you have ten days to contact your local California DMV Driver Safety Office, and arrange a DMV hearing.

 Cardiff (Cardiff-by-the-sea) is a coastal community not far from San Diego.
 Among its busiest routes are St Elijo Ave. by the coast, where a lot of bars and eateries are located, and Birmingham Dr., the street that connects this area to the San Diego Freeway.